 The telephone number of +1 412 2532956 is my primary telephone number, and is issued to most people.
 It is also the only number I will accept SMS with.
 This is because due to resources, it is not easy for me to receive SMS from the secondary number.

-This phone number has been in my possession for about 15 years and was initially with Grand Central.
+This phone number has been in my possession since 2000 and was initially with Grand Central.
 At the time, it was intended for forwarding.
 When Google gave it more capabilities, it became the number I will provide to everyone.
 As an app first for RIM OS, then onto Android allowed me to display the primary phone number as my regular number, I stopped using Anonymous Calling when calling from the cellular phone.

 Rules – Primary Line